r-cha/opentowork/README.md

 ## Environment Setup

-The application requires a compatible conda environment.
+The application requires a compatible virtual environment.
+Conda is the preferred environment manager (see dev-environment.yaml).

 ```sh
 conda env create -f dev-environment.yaml